“Don’t knock him out too early,” Neil said.

 “Why don’t you call me Joe?”
 It was a back-and-forth line between Neil and me.
 He never called me Joe.

 “Okay. . . .
 José.”
-He patted my cheeks on both sides and gave me a broad grin.
+He patted my cheek and gave me a broad grin.
 “My bet is as good as won.”

 “I haven’t seen that dude around campus.
 Have you?”